Success Stories

 Chris Gilder

-CEO Meridian Kiosks
+CEO of Meridian Kiosks

 “Within a 3-year period, Minhas Furniture brought 2 deteriorating industrial buildings in Robbins back into productive use as we expanded to ramp up our production to meet increased demand.
 We’ve made a substantial investment in Robbins both in new job creation and capital investment, and the Town has been extremely supportive of our business.”